nurdabolatov/nurdabolatov.github.io/_posts/2021-04-11-web-scraping-and-crawling-with-python.md

         file.write(response.text)
 ```

 However, not all websites rely on cookies and you need to add other data in the web request (eg. request header data).
-I am rambling.
+But I digress.

 ## BeautifulSoup